ElektraInitiative/libelektra/src/plugins/jni/README.md

 ### Running the JNI test

-Change to your elektra build folder and execute the following command for running the JNI plugin test and verify it works:
+Change to your Eletkra's build folder and execute the following command for running the JNI plugin test and verify it works:

 ```
 ctest -V -R testmod_jni